az-digital/arizona-bootstrap/site/content/docs/5.1/content/typography.md

 ### Overriding a single heading level

-Each heading level's font-size, line-height, and font-family are CSS custom properties (`--az-h1-font-size`, `--az-h1-line-height`, `--az-h1-font-family`, and so on through `h6`) rather than fixed values, so a single level can be adjusted on a specific page or component without a Sass rebuild — no new utility class needed for one-off cases.
+Each heading level's font-size and line-height are CSS custom properties (`--az-h1-font-size`, `--az-h1-line-height`, and so on through `h6`) rather than fixed values, and font-family reads a shared `--az-heading-font-family` (the same one `.az-headings-mixed`/`.az-headings-serif` above set), so any of these can be adjusted on a specific page or component without a Sass rebuild — no new utility class needed for one-off cases.

 {{< example >}}
-<h2 style="--az-h2-font-family: garamond-premier-pro, Georgia, 'Times New Roman', serif;">h2.
+<h2 style="--az-heading-font-family: garamond-premier-pro, Georgia, 'Times New Roman', serif;">h2.
 Just this heading, in serif</h2>
 {{< /example >}}

 ### Customizing headings